-In this article we cover everything related to assault with a deadly weapon, which is another of the violent crimes.
-California Penal Code 245 defines it as the attempt to intentionally injure another person with a deadly weapon.
+In this article we cover everything related to assault with a deadly weapon, which is another of the crimes that our violent crimes lawyer deals with.
+California Penal Code 245 defines it as the intentional attempt to injure another person with a deadly weapon.

-If you have been charged with a deadly weapon assault, the criminal lawyers in Los Angeles at Lluis Law can help you.
+If you have been charged with assault with a deadly weapon, the Los Angeles criminal lawyers at Lluis Law can help.

-Request a free consultation and we will be happy to offer answers to your concerns.
+Request a private consultation and we will gladly offer you answers to your concerns.

 Assault with a deadly weapon is also known as “ADW”.
-Deadly weapon means any object used to cause bodily harm another person.
+Deadly weapon means any object used to cause bodily harm to another.

-To establish this crime under California law, it must be proven that the accused:
+To establish this crime under California law, it must be proven that the defendants:

-- Performed an act that could have resulted in the use of force (offensive damage / contact) against another person.
+- Performed an act that could have resulted in the use of force (harm/offensive contact) against another person.

-- For this he used a lethal weapon, the result of which could be or have been “a great bodily injury”.
+- To do this, they used a lethal weapon, the result of which could be or have been “great bodily injury.”

 - The act was done intentionally.

-- During the act the accused was aware of the damage it would cause.
+- During the action, the defendant was aware of the damage it would cause.
 Just as any other reasonable person would have thought.

 - The defendant had the ability to cause bodily harm to the victim with the deadly weapon or by applying force.